- The Clock Watchdog Timeout Windows 11 blue screen error can arise because of faulty RAM modules, corrupted hardware drivers, or an overclocked CPU.

 - Select the Finish option to roll Windows 11 back to the selected restore point.

-If you’re utilizing an older PC, a BIOS (Basic Input Output System) update might be needed to resolve the issue.
+A BIOS (Basic Input Output System) update might be needed to resolve the issue if you’re utilizing an older PC.

-To update the BIOS, you’ll need to download the latest firmware for it.
-Our guide on how to easily update your BIOS provides full details.
+To update the BIOS, you’ll need to download its latest firmware.
+Then, with a few steps, you will easily update your BIOS.

 As a last resort, you can try reinstalling the platform.
 You can reinstall the OS with a Windows 11 USB flash drive.
-Alternatively, reset the platform as outlined within our guide on how to reset Windows 11 guide.
+Alternatively, you may reset the platform.

-Tell us about your experience and the solution that worked for you in the comments section below.
+Tell us about your experience and the solution that worked for you in the comments below.